Gosport Waterfront And Town Centre

 The Gosport Waterfront and Town Centre area is also of regional importance.
 It has been identified in the Solent Local Economic Partnership’s Strategic Economic Plan as a priority area for redevelopment and can accommodate marine related businesses who require deep water access, presenting the opportunity to become a key waterfront employment site for the Solent.

-Land currently being brought forward for development includes:
+Land currently being brought forward for development and being redeveloped includes:

 The Gosport Waterfront Regeneration Area is situated on the western side of Portsmouth Harbour overlooking the Historic Dockyard and Gunwharf Quays.
 It is well connected with the Gosport Bus Station and passenger Ferry Terminal, which links Gosport with Portsmouth, located within it.
 In addition the principal road access for the town is via the A32 that links with Junction 11 of the M27 just to the north of Fareham.